 ProVeg welcomes Kent University vote to transition to 100% plant-based catering by 2027

-Food awareness organisation, ProVeg International, today welcomed the vote by Kent University students to switch to plant-based catering by 2027/2028 in a proposal that aims to reduce the impact of animal agriculture on the environment.
+Food awareness organisation, ProVeg International, today welcomed the vote by Kent University students to switch to plant-based catering from 2027 in a proposal that aims to reduce the impact of animal agriculture on the environment.

 “It’s really encouraging to see university students take this significant and necessary step towards adopting climate friendly diets,” Jasmijn de Boo, CEO of ProVeg, said.

 “Global greenhouse gas (GHG) emissions from animal agriculture are twice those from plant-based diets, so actions like the one taken in Kent need to be welcomed and encouraged.
 We congratulate the students on taking a stance for the climate.